 We worry about this.
 So, we diet (episodically and in the long run, never quite successfully enough), we run (rarely), we do yoga and pilates, drink green (or preferably white) tea, learn to play golf, eat less bacon, forego that second scoop of ice cream, buy organic tomatoes, and yearn for more sleep.
 Yet, all of these many and noble endeavors remain fragmented and directionless without an overarching principle on how to lead one's life.

-Among the splendid and life-affirming philosophies that were birthed by the ancient Greeks during their Golden Age between the 6th through 4th centuries B.C.E. (the P.C. acronym for B.C., i.e., Before the Common Era), there is one that is epicentric.
-This is the concept of Sophrosyne (σωφροσύνη).
+Among the splendid and life-affirming philosophies that were birthed by the ancient Greeks during their Golden Age between the 6th through 4th centuries B.C.E., there is one that is foundational.
+It is the concept of Sophrosyne (σωφροσύνη).

-In Greek myth, Sophrosyne was one of the so-called "Eudaimonia," or "Good Spirits," who, along with Pistis (Trust), escaped from Pandora's box when she opened it.
+In Greek myth, Sophrosyne was one of the "Eudaimonia," or "Good Spirits," who, along with Pistis (Trust), escaped from Pandora's box when she opened it.
 Aristotle, in his Nichomachean Ethics, commented on the notion of eudaimonia, defining it as "living well and doing well."
-Perhaps a better definition for the present-day would be "purpose."
-Another mythological deity, the foundational goddess Themis, who was one of the original Greek Titans birthed through the union of Ouranos (Uranus, or Sky) and Gaia (Earth), manifests the qualities of Sophrosyne in her aspect of what the Greeks called "divine order."
+A better definition for the present-day would be "fulfillment" or "purpose."
+The goddess Themis, (one of the original Greek Titans birthed through the union of Ouranos (Uranus, or Sky) and Gaia (Earth)), also manifests the qualities of Sophrosyne in the aspect of "divine order."

-I have long enjoyed going to the Online Etymology Dictionary (that other O.E.D.), to find the ultimate sources of words, all the way back to their P-I-E (Proto-Indo-European) roots.
-Here, then, are the P-I-E sources for Sophrosyne:
+I have long enjoyed going to the Online Etymology Dictionary (that other O.E.D.), to find the sources of words, back to their P-I-E (Proto-Indo-European) roots.
+The P-I-E sources for Sophrosyne:

 Sophrosyne Greek, “prudence, moderation,” from sophron “of sound mind, prudent” (see Sophronia):

-Sophronia Greek, femine, proper name, from sophronia, from sophron,sophronos, "discreet, prudent," prop. "of sound mind," from sos, "safe, sound, whole" + phren, " heart, mind, midriff."
+Sophronia Greek, feminine, proper name, from sophronia, from sophron,sophronos, "discreet, prudent," prop. "of sound mind," from sos, "safe, sound, whole" + phren, " heart, mind, midriff."